sinaasappelsap1/Issues-suggestion/README.md

 **The AI achieved a success ratio of 22%.
 It is relatively low, but it does not quite come as a surprise.
 Why?**

 This project uses a general-purpose language model (gpt-3.5-turbo) in a zero-shot setting, meaning that the model hasn’t been fine-tuned or pre-trained specifically for the YouTrack issues classification task, just plain chatgpt.
-Zero-shot models don’t always get through the structured classification tasks with the precision needed for accurate labeling.
-Adjusting prompts leads to not very significant suggestion rate improvement, which is expected, as it doesn’t offer the efficiency of a trained classification model.
+Zero-shot models don’t always get through the classification tasks with the precision needed for accurate labeling. **Adjusting prompts leads to not very significant suggestion rate improvement**, which is expected, as it doesn’t offer the efficiency of a trained classification model.
 Fine-tuning with a dataset including numerous labeled examples for each subsystem type would improve "guess" accuracy by teaching the model the distinctions between categories.

 # How It Works